-We have to thank Rudolf Diesel, who issued a patent for a proposed engine back in 1892, for this radical form of power plant.
-He eventually got the patent approved in 1898.
+We have to thank Rudolf Diesel who issued a patent for a proposed engine back in 1892, for this radical form of power plant.
+Patent approved in 1898.

 His aim was to provide a convenient mobile internal combustion engine that would run efficiently in any conditions.
 Although he had in mind the newly invented automobile, Rudolf Diesel was looking at industrial use to move heavy loads and provide independent power for factories that had, up until that time, been using steam and water power.

-Over one hundred years later his designs have been significantly improved, although the basic engineering philosophy remains the same.
+Over 100 years on, his designs have been significantly improved.
+Although it is true that the basic engineering philosophy remains the same.